Sunday, December 14, 2025

 ἔχουσα ἐκ πνεύματος ἁγίου.

 Yet the birth of Jesus Christ was thus.
-His mother Mary having been engaged to Joseph, before their coming together was found having [a child] in her belly out of a holy spirit.
+His mother Mary having been engaged to Joseph, before their coming together was found having [a child] in her belly out of a spirit of holiness [or, ‘out of a holy spirit’.]

 ἦν: IAI 3s, εἰμί, 1) to be, to exist, to happen, to be present